 Imprinting disorders are when paternal or maternal genes are mistakenly expressed in the embryo.
 This risk in the IVF population is 2-5 individuals out of 15,000 while for the general population it is 1 out of 15,000.

 Pre-implantation genetic tests (PGT) provide IVF patients with the opportunity to confirm if their embryo might test positive for a specific genetic disease.
 The search for the specific disease may be because one of the parents has the disease or is a carrier.
 This test is carried out before the embryos are transferred for implantation.
 That way, embryos with abnormalities or chances of a failed pregnancy can be avoided.
+Recently, invasive and damaging trophectoderm biopsy that can only be performed by the most skilled embryologists has fallen out of favor for safer, more accurate Artificial Intelligence.
+AiVF is a world leader in developing new technologies that advance infertility and IVF healthcare, and reduce the risk of transferring unhealthy embryos.

 Amniocentesis is when a needle is inserted into the uterus to extract amniotic fluid from the amniotic sac, a bag-like structure that encompasses the fetus.
 The amniotic fluid is what the fetus floats in.
 By obtaining a sample of the fluid, paternity testing, genetic testing, testing for infections and a test for the fetus’s lungs can be conducted.
 This offers a way to ensure that the fetus is safe inside the womb!